Gaiden92/P13OC/doc/tests.rst

     pytest --cov=. --cov-report html

 **This will be create a directory `htmlcov`.
-Go on this directory and click on index.html to see the report:**
+Go on this directory and click on index.html to see the report on your browser:**

 .. image:: img/coverage-html.png

 **For the coverage test, we decided to omit some directory optional.
 But if for any reasons, you want to add some others files you can change de files "setup.cfg".**

-**You can add or remove a file or a directory of your choices:**
+**You can add/remove a file or a directory of your choices:**

 .. image:: img/setup-cfg.png
     :align: center